-Myth: A mammogram can cause breast cancer to spread
+Myth: A mammogram can cause breast cancer or spread it

 Here’s The Truth